0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

 2. Require data though AXI Lite
 3. Return data once it's there

-And all this even before thinking about pulling anythng from the regular AXI we did until now.
+And doing so, it will completely bypass the **AXI** states (READ_REQ, READ_DATA, ...) and rather go in a new set of **AXI_LITE** states that should takes less time and, most importantly, provide direct access to MMIOs without caching.

 So let's also think about the changes we'll have to do to make this happen :

 - Add the CSRs in the `csr_file`, and output the ranges values
-- Change the whole `holy_cache` logic to really separate both regular cache and non cachable stuff, add inputs to gather the ranges from CSRs
-- Implement the `AXI_LITE` protocol to pull the data
+- Create an **AXI_LITE** interface definition.
+- Update the `holy_cache` state machine and logic for `non_cachable` data requests.
-- Make sure old tb still passes and implement new AXI_LITE tb
+- Verify: Make sure old tb still passes and implement new **AXI_LITE** tb
-- Implement changes in datapath
+- Implement changes in the *HOLY_CORE* datapath
-- Add a test program for tb and test the functionalities
-- Adapt the soc by adding debug signals and connecting the new interface to MMIOs
+- Verify behavior in *HOLY_CORE*'s testbench
-- test live on the FPGA chip with a blinking LED programs
+- Test live on the FPGA chip with yet another a blinking LED programs

-It's quite a bit of work, but without supporting this, talking ith MMIO will be counter intuitive and buggy from the dev's perspective...
-So...
-Let's get to work !!
+It's quite a bit of work, but it's worth it as we'll have a mostly usable core after that and we'll be able to focus on... well, actually **using** it !

 ## 10.1 : Updating the `csr_file`